dgrover1/VirtuMate/VirtuMate -main/README.md

 ## Features

-- **Conversational Agent:** Kaori is designed with a playful, human-like personality that adapts its mood based on predefined emotional states.
+- **Conversational Agent:** Kaori features a lively, adaptive personality that shifts its tone and mood based on ongoing interactions and emotional context.
-- **Permanent momory:** Uses Pinecone for storing and retrieving context from past interactions.
+- **Permanent momory:** Leverages Pinecone to retain and access past conversations, ensuring continuity and relevance in dialogue.
-- **Location base exprience:** Automates tasks such as updating profile pictures, sending personalized greetings, messaging upon location changes, and weather upates daily.
+- **Location base exprience:**  Automates actions like changing profile pictures, sending location-triggered messages, delivering personalized greetings, and providing daily weather updates.
 - **Tool Integrations:** Connects with Spotify, Google calender, Tavily search, and more for to enhance user experience and engagement..
 - **Discord Bot:** Operates on Discord to provide real-time conversation and interaction.